 However, there was a darker side of Daedalus.
 The inventor was the greatest of his era, but there was a brief time when he faced serious competition.
 According to Ovid (Metamorphoses VIII.236-259), Daedalus was born in Athens (other sources claim he was Cretan) and had quickly become a respectable citizen due to his skill and intellect.
 His sister believed that her son, Talos (in other sources he can be also found as Calos or Perdix), could greatly benefit by studying next to his uncle in Athens.
 Little did she know.

 Daedalus took Talos and taught him everything he knew.
 The boy was young and quite witty.
 He quickly took in all the knowledge and began applying it to the world around him.
-Daedalus soon realized that the boy was not simply smart.
-It was smarter than him.
+Daedalus soon realized that the boy was not simply smart, but smarter than him.
 If Talos continued this way, Daedalus would be completely overshadowed by him.
 So, he threw Talos off the cliff of the Acropolis.
 The goddess Athena saved Talos by transforming him into a bird that received his mother’s name Perdix.
 Still, Daedalus was tried for this act and banished from Athens.

 Daedalus In Crete

 After his expulsion from Athens, Daedalus found refuge in the court of King Minos, the mythical king of Crete.
 Minos ruled the seas with a mighty fleet that had no equal.
 With Daedalus in his court, he became an unstoppable force.

 During his time in the court of Minos, Daedalus had the chance to start over.
 It was there that he got a son of his own by a slave called Naukrate.
 The boy’s name was Icarus.
 There is absolutely no information about Icarus’ early life nor his relationship with his father.